ArelShatz/screenshot-tool-winapi/README.md

 # screenshot-tool-winapi
-a tool used to take screenshots of the screen
+a tool used to take screenshots on a windows computer. done with Win32-API in C.